 Straight Cut, collective book, Kavala, Greece 2018

-‘Cache’ featured at the book ‘Extinction: The world without us’ published by Urbanautica Institute
+‘Cache’ featured at the book ‘Extinction: The world without us’ published by Urbanautica Institute, in Italy

 ‘Cache’, part of the collective book ‘Straight Cut’ made in collaboration with Klara Kallstrom Thobias Fald and VOID in the city of Kavala, during the workshop ‘Asynecdoche’, organized by Lucy Art Residency.